 “Old” to me is a state of being, a state of mental and physical health – and outlook.

-If you’re in your early 80’s and are going on daily bike rides, traveling to visit grandchildren, going on RV trips, and hanging out with friends on a weekly basis – in other words if you’re living life and enjoying it, then I don’t consider you old.
+If you’re in your early 80’s and are going on daily bike rides, traveling to visit grandchildren, going on RV trips, and hanging out with friends on a weekly basis – in other words, if you’re living life and enjoying it, then I don’t consider you old.
 You might be “older” but that’s not the same as “old.”

 The distinction here is about the individual, his/her state of being – not the age of their body.
-“Old” as a state of being is when you have thrown in the towel, given up the fight to stay active.
-It’s when life has left them – joy is gone.
+“Old” as a state of being is when you have thrown in the towel, and given up the fight to stay active.
+It’s when life has left them – when their joy is gone.

 If you can do that – regardless of your circumstances – you might have an “old” body, but you end up young at heart.